-The Aupouri aquifer is managed by the Northland Regional Council and is divided into 10 allocation zones for management purposes, with the total amount of groundwater available for pumping within each management zone based on 15% of estimated total recharge for the given zone.
+The Aupouri aquifer is managed by the Northland Regional Council (NRC) and is divided into ten allocation zones for management purposes (Figure 1), with the total amount of groundwater available for pumping within each management zone based on 15% of estimated total recharge for the given zone.
 The process of developing the AAGWM has entailed an assessment of both natural conditions and management practices related to the following aspects of the model area:

-- Geologic and hydrogeologic conditions; - Climate records over the past 60 years; - Aquifer recharge based on rainfall and ground cover; - Current and historic groundwater use; - Surface water, including lakes, streams, and agricultural drains; and - Coastal conditions with regard to ongoing or potential saline intrusion into the aquifer.
+- Geologic and hydrogeologic conditions; - Climate records over the past 60 years; - · Aquifer recharge based on rainfall and ground cover; - Current and historic groundwater use: - · Surface water, including lakes, streams, and agricultural drains; and - Coastal conditions with regard to ongoing or potential saline intrusion into the aquifer.

 Consideration of these aspects of physical conditions within the Aupouri Peninsula were the basis for developing a conceptual framework that was used as the basis for the numerical model.
 A transient simulation of groundwater levels was calibrated to data from monitoring piezometers located within the model area.
-The resulting hydrological parameters were then considered in comparison to previous studies and known characteristics of the predominant materials that comprise the model domain.
-The calibrated model was then used to quantify the water balance for the entire Aupouri aquifer, making the model a tool that can be used to evaluate changes in the water balance that may result from management proposals or variability in climate.
+The hydrological parameters were assigned on the basis of known characteristics from test pumping of the predominant materials within the model domain.

+The calibrated model was used to quantify the water balance for the entire Aupouri aquifer, making the model a tool that can be used to evaluate changes in the water balance that may result from management proposals or variability in climate.